aspose-total-cloud/Aspose.Total-Products/total/cpp/conversion/rtf-to-xlsm/_index.md

----title: Convert RTF to XLSM via CPP SDK in Clouddescription: Cloud APIs & SDKs to Convert RTF to XLSM.
+---title: Convert Word to XLSM, RTF to XLSM FREE Converter or CPP SDKdescription: Free Conversion of RTF to XLSM by using CPP Cloud APIs & SDKs.
 Also Create, Edit & Render Microsoft Word & OpenOffice documents in the Cloud.---